The lowdown (in their own words...)

 What you'll do:In the first year there are two six-month seats in the first year and three four-month seats which, between them, cover a wide range of work.
 From time to time the firm arranges secondments to clients on an ad hoc basis.
 The firm runs a programme of internal seminars specifically addressed to trainees and operates a mentoring scheme.

-Sponsorship:The firm will provide full financial support for both the GDL and LPC course.
+Sponsorship:The firm will provide full fee support for both the GDL and LPC course.
 Fees will only be paid for courses that commence after the offer of a training contract has been made.

 Facts and figures